Enous/odin-recipes/README.md

 Project: Recipes

 In this project, I'm going to build a basic recipe website using HTML only.
-The website will consists of a main index page and a few other pages containing recipes.
+The website will consist of a main index page and a few other pages containing recipes.